 One of the theory’s main assumptions is that if taxation on a certain activity, such as production, is increased beyond a certain point, less of it is produced.
 Beyond the optimal tax rate, workers start to believe that their extra efforts are resulting in lower additional income.
 Thus, they work less, income falls, and tax collection decreases.

 Workings of the Laffer Curve

 We plot the tax rate on the horizontal axis and the government revenue from taxation on the vertical axis.
 The curve assumes a parabolic shape.
 It suggests that at the initial point, the origin when the tax rate is 0%, there is no revenue for the government.
 As the government increases the tax rate, the revenue also increases until T*.
 Beyond point T*, if the tax rate is increased, revenue starts to fall.
 In short, attempts to tax above a certain level are counterproductive and actually result in less total tax revenue.

 The taxpayers’ desire to work hard for more income begins to fall because they feel that more of their money is being taken away by the government.
 At the tax rate of 100%, the tax base of the country will be nil and nobody would work because they will need to give away all their earnings as taxes.
 T* is the optimal tax rate that a government should aim to achieve.

 Significance of the Laffer Curve

 Tax rate cuts affect revenues in two ways.
-Every tax rate cut translates directly to less government revenue but in the longer term, puts more money in the hands of taxpayers, increasing their disposable income.
-Hence, business activity increases, companies hire more, who in turn spend more, and this leads to economic growth.
-The growth creates a higher tax base and generates higher revenue in the long term.
+Every tax rate cut translates directly to less government revenue but also puts more money in the hands of taxpayers, increasing their disposable income.
+In the long term, business activity increases, companies hire more, who in turn spend more, and this leads to economic growth.
+The growth creates a larger tax base and generates higher total tax revenue.